 ATPL Ground School Overview: Complete the ground school training required for commercial pilots at our dedicated ATPL Ground School Academy.
 FTA’s highly qualified and experienced instructors use the most up-to-date Padpilot electronic training materials which cover the latest EASA learning objectives.

 Our ATPL Ground School is a full-time course and is the only one of its kind in the UK.
-We deliver our theoretical modules as blended-learning: it includes instructor-led tuition, computer-based training and self-study.
+We deliver our theoretical modules as blended-learning: it includes instructor-led tuition and self-study.

 Duration: 1005 hours / 36 weeks